 Children, birth-to-21, who as a result of their low-incidence disability require specialized services, are eligible for support from the Regional Programs.
 Regional Programs work in collaboration with Local School Districts, Early Intervention, Early Childhood Special Education (EI/ECSE) programs, Families, and Community Agencies to provide specialized educational support for children who are deaf and/or hard of hearing.

-Deaf/Hard of Hearing Regional Program Services
+Deaf or Hard of Hearing Regional Program Services

 - Oregon School for the Deaf

 The Oregon School for the Deaf is a community that fosters lifelong learning, encouraging individuals to become self-fulfilled, productive citizens.

 - Educational Interpreting for Student who are Deaf

 Guidelines that reflect effective practice and research on the role of professional educational interpreters for students who are Deaf.